 - You may need to put some text in a sheet cell, to act as a header or to show you have a total figure there.

 - And the final piece of functionality covered in this video is how to copy data from one sheet into another one.

 There are several benefits to putting all the upfront work in Python:

 - The benefits of cleansing the data or format will save time further down the road.

-- After you receive the document, you can quickly review without fixing errors in the data.
+- After you receive the document, you can quickly review it without fixing errors in the data.

 - If you are distributing the output to several people, it quickly gets them what they want, without manual intervention after the logic has completed.

-I have certainly benefited in this data cleansing and importing into excel exercise, as the two are combined now, makes it a more efficient process.
+I have certainly benefited from this data cleansing and importing it into excel exercise, as the two are combined now, makes it a more efficient process.